mixpanel/docs/pages/docs/data-structure/user-profiles.md

 # User Profiles

 > **Note:** The following terms are used in this section:
-> - "User Profile Properties" and "User Properties" are used interchangeably to refer to properties under a User Profile
-> - "Group Profile Properties" and "Group Properties" are used interchangeably to refer to properties under a Group Profile
 > - "Profiles" is used to refer to both "User Profiles" and "Group Profiles"
 > - "Profile Properties" is used to refer to both "User Profile Properties" and "Group Profile Properties"

 ## Overview

 User Profiles let you enrich events with demographic attributes (i.e. user properties) about the users that performed those events.
-User profiles are optional and we recommend starting with events and only adding user profiles if you need them.
+User Profiles are optional.
+We recommend starting with events and adding user profiles only if needed.

-A user profile has a set of properties associated with a given user.
-Under the hood, Mixpanel stores user profiles for your project in a table wherein each user's profile is 1 row with user properties (e.g. Name, Email, Department) that can be updated:
+A user profile has a set of user properties associated with a given user.
+Under the hood, Mixpanel stores user data for your project in a table wherein each row of user profile contain columns of user properties (e.g. Name, Email, Department) that can be updated:

 | **Distinct ID** | **Name** | **Email** | **Department** |
 | --------------- | -------- | --------- | -------------- |